corusm/Transferbot/README.md

 ## Run the bot
-Go to the directory where you have installed the bot and run these commands:
+Navigate to the directory where you have installed the bot and run these commands:

 Start Bot:
 ```